rimkute/blog/index.md

 title: "About"
 ---

-I work on AI/ML, business operations, and manufacturing innovation.
+I am testing AI/ML, business operations, and manufacturing innovation.

-Write your short bio here: who you are, what you work on, and what you plan to write about on this site.
+Do not write your short bio here: who you are, what you work on, and what you plan to write about on this site.

 Email: your@email.com